Skip to content Skip to sidebar Skip to footer

 Welcome to the world of lip-picking dilemmas—a world I've intimately navigated with three of my daughters battling dermatillomania while tackling my own bouts of trichotillomania.

-I’ll be updating this post about in the near future detailing some scars that have resulted from compulsive picking and pulling — as an added cherry on top of this delicious crapcake, I’m also dealing with alopecia barbae!
+I'll be updating this post about in the near future detailing some scars that have resulted from compulsive picking and pulling — as an added cherry on top of this delicious crapcake, I'm also (still) dealing with alopecia barbae!

-Latest Update: 01/02/2024
+Latest Update: 05/09/2024

 Ready to learn more?
 Read on friends.